Frequently Asked Questions

 While I specialize in paper management and work flow, I can also help you get any area of your home under control and looking sharp.
 Often I am called-in to address a specific area and then asked to continue on in other rooms, including the garage!
 Whether you’re still buried in boxes from a move, or are overwhelmed by clutter, I can make your home organized and inviting.
 Click here to see examples of how I've helped other clients with their home organizing needs.

 “With great respect, the foundation of my business is built on trust and long-term satisfaction.
-I abide by the Code of Ethics endorsed by National Association of Professional Organizers and firmly maintain confidentiality of all my clients’ personal and business information”.
+I abide by the Code of Ethics endorsed by National Association of Productivity & Organizing Professionals and firmly maintain confidentiality of all my clients’ personal and business information”.

 Sue Ive, CPO®, Owner, Organize to Optimize